pitt-miskov-zivanov-lab/DiSH/docs/Tutorial.rst

 Tutorial
 ========
 This is a tutorial for DiSH simulator.
+The simulation typically involves in two steps, model creation and simulation setups.

 I/O
 ---------